ktmrmshk/redash_for_arm64/README.md

 ## Usage

-Docker image is already available on [the docker image container](https://github.com/ktmrmshk/redash_for_arm64/pkgs/container/redash_arm64), so that you can start up by just downloading the setup script(`setup.py`) and `docker-compose.yml` and spinning up the docker containers by docker-compose.
+Docker image is already available on [this docker image repo](https://github.com/ktmrmshk/redash_for_arm64/pkgs/container/redash_arm64), so that you can start up by just downloading the setup script(`setup.py`) and `docker-compose.yml` and spinning up the docker containers by docker-compose.
 These scripts are based on original one in [the redash git repository](https://github.com/getredash/redash) and modified to match ARM64 enviroment.
 If you want to learn more, check out this repository and original repo and diff them according to later section.

 ### Prerequisite

-* PC enviromnent of ARM64
+* PC environment of ARM64 (M1 mac, graviton2, Ampere Altra, raspberry pi etc...)
 * Docker
 * docker-compose
 * `pwgen` command